amkisko/timely_app.rb/README.md

 There are large list of available tools for tunneling: [awesome-tunneling](https://github.com/anderspitman/awesome-tunneling)

+## Acknowledgment

+- thanks to [timcraft](https://github.com/timcraft) and the team for [Noko API client](https://github.com/timcraft/noko) that was used as starting point

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/amkisko/timely-app